brainvisa/casa-distro/doc/source/technical.rst

 To run the container, ``casa-distro`` (any of ``bv``, ``casa_distro`` and ``casa_distro_admin`` commands) is using an :ref:`environment` directory on the host filesystem.
 It is used to read configuration before starting the container, and to store files which may be shared between the container and the host filesystem.

-The environment directory may be a personal user installation (if a user installs BrainVisa, or a developer environment, for himself), which we name *user environment*, or a *shared enviroment* (if an administrator installs BrainVisa for all users on a network filesystem, typically).
+The environment directory may be a personal user installation (if a user installs BrainVisa, or a developer environment, for himself), which we name *user environment*, or a *shared environment* (if an administrator installs BrainVisa for all users on a network filesystem, typically).
 In the first case the user has full access to the environment files (he owns the directory and files), but in the second case the shared environment directory and files belong to the administrator, and are read-only for the user.

 Configuration files